fullstack-build/tslog/docs/README.md

 - `json` prints out a `JSON` formatted log entry.
 - `hidden` suppresses any output whatsoever and can be used with attached loggers for example.

+> Hint: Each JSON log is printed in one line, making it easily parsable by external services.

 ```typescript
 // pretty output
 const defaultPrettyLogger = new Logger();